Hubert Minnis: Foreign Affairs

 His government aligned itself with that of the United States in international relations.
 On Venezuela, he refused to recognize President Nicolas Maduro and supported Juan Guaido, an opposition leader.
 He and other pro-US Caribbean leaders attended a summit meeting with Donald Trump in March 2019 to define a common policy on the situation in Venezuela and China's "predatory economic practices".

 2021 general election

 In August 2021, Minnis called a snap election, less than a year before it was due.
 Although Minnis retained his seat, the FNM lost it in a landslide and he conceded.

 In opposition the second time, and retirement

 After losing the election, Minnis said he would retire, but would retain the leadership pending a leadership election, which was scheduled for November 2021.

 Personal life

 Minnis is married to Sybilene Patricia Beneby and is also the father of three children.
 His son Jamil Minnis is also a medical doctor.

-According to the declared financial declarations, Hubert Minnis is worth US$14.04 million (2021).
+According to the declared financial declarations, Hubert Minnis is worth US$14.04 million as of 2021.